How to: Change How Fields are Mapped to Microsoft Project

 Save the mapping file.

 Upload the mapping file to the team project you want to modify.
-For more information, see.
+For more information, see How to: Download or Upload a Microsoft Project Field Mapping File.